nikunjp1272/URLRedirectionChecker/CheckingHTTPStatus/HTTPStatusDescription.md

 ## 1xx Informational

 ### 100 Continue
-**Description:** The server has received the request headers, and the client should proceed to send the request body.
+**Description:** The server has received the request headers, and the client should proceed to send the request body.<br/>
 **Resolution:** This is an intermediate response.
 The client should continue sending the request.
 If the server doesn't send a final response, there might be a network issue or a problem with the server's handling of the request body.

 ### 101 Switching Protocols
-**Description:** The server is switching protocols as requested by the client's Upgrade header.
+**Description:** The server is switching protocols as requested by the client's Upgrade header.<br/>
 **Resolution:** This is usually handled automatically by the client and server.
 If issues arise, ensure both client and server are configured correctly for the agreed-upon protocol.

 ### 102 Processing (WebDAV)
-**Description:** The server has received and is processing the request, but no response is yet available.
+**Description:** The server has received and is processing the request, but no response is yet available.<br/>
 **Resolution:** This indicates the server is taking longer than usual.
 The client should wait for the final response.
 If it takes excessively long, there might be a server-side performance issue.

 ### 103 Early Hints